-- Looking down on the quadrat from above, estimate the total percentage of the seabed (substrate) within the quadrat covered by seagrass.
-Estimate the footprint/shadow provided by the seagrass shoots. - Always use the percent cover photo standards (calibration sheets) as your guide, estimating cover as accurate as possible, e.g. 27%, 61% - If cover is below 3%, you can count the seagrass shoots and calculate percent cover using the rule of 1 shoot = 0.1%.
+- Looking down on the quadrat from above, estimate the total percentage of the seabed (substrate) within the quadrat covered by seagrass leave.
+Estimate the footprint/shadow provided by the seagrass shoots. - Always use the percent cover photo standards (calibration sheets) as your guide, estimating cover as accurate as possible, e.g. 27%, 61%.
+Remember, the lower the cover, the more accurate the measures. - If cover is below 3%, you can count the seagrass shoots and calculate percent cover using the rule of approx 1 shoot = 0.1%.
 Please note: this will be greater for shoots of larger sized species.